George Ford and Jamie George to co-captain 36-man England squad on summer tour of Argentina and USA

 - Stream the British and Irish Lions with no contract

-Bath's Premiership-winning trio Will Muir, Max Ojomoh and Guy Pepper, Gloucester's Charlie Atkinson, Seb Atkinson and Arthur Clark, Harlequins' Oscar Beard and Luke Northmore, Northampton's Emmanuel Iyogun and Joe Carpenter of Sale Sharks have all earned their first international call-ups.
+Bath's Premiership-winning trio Will Muir, Max Ojomoh and Guy Pepper, Gloucester's Charlie Atkinson, Seb Atkinson and Arthur Clark, Harlequins' Oscar Beard and Luke Northmore, and Joe Carpenter of Sale Sharks have all earned their first international call-ups.

+Immanuel Feyi-Waboso has been included in England's 36-man summer tour squad, despite being suspended for the first two matches.

+Exeter wing Feyi-Waboso was sent off for a high tackle on Antoine Hastoy in the first half of Saturday's 26-24 loss to a France XV on his first appearance since suffering a dislocated shoulder in December.

 "The three-Test series is a huge challenge and a valuable opportunity for the continued development of this squad," Borthwick said.